hannahchristtina/Fashion-ResNet/README.md

 # Transfer Learning with ResNet for Fashion Image Classification

 ## Overview
-This project focuses on high-accuracy fashion image classification using **Transfer Learning** with the **ResNet**.
+This project focuses on high-accuracy fashion image classification using **Transfer Learning** with **ResNet**.
 It adapts the pre-trained model to the Fashion MNIST dataset, achieving high performance.

 ---